 The Center For Civic Engagement is excited to offer badge programs in the areas of community and civic engagement.
 These microcredential programs invite students to participate in self-paced training, action items and reflections that are tracked through B-Engaged.
-After successfully completing the program, students will earn a digital badge to celebrate their foundational knowledge towards becoming community leaders and change makers.
+After successfully completing the program, students will receive a digital badge to celebrate their foundational knowledge towards becoming community leaders and change makers.

 Interested students are invited to visit the B-Engaged checklists at the links below to begin their journey or contact cce@binghamton.edu.